-The new module appears in the list of modules on the same page.
-If the module contains an index.html or index.cgi page, the module name serves as a link to this page.
-The module can be deleted using the Delete button.
+The new application appears in the list of router apps on the same page; see Figure 81.
+If the application contains an index.html or index.cgi page, the router app name serves as a link to this page.
+The router app can be deleted using the Delete button.

-Updating a module is done the same way.
-Click the Add button and the module with the higher (newer) version will replace the existing module.
-The current module configuration is left in the same state.
+Updating a router app is done the same way.
+Click the Add or Update button, and the application with the higher (newer) version will replace the existing application.
+The current application configuration is left in the same state.